 - The investing cash flow: how much is the business investing in long-term assets (this is usually compared to the level of fixed assets on the balance sheet to assess whether the business is regularly maintaining and renewing its equipment)?

 - The financing cash flow: is the business raising new financing or repaying financiers (debt repayment, dividends)?

 As we discussed earlier, cash is king and keeping an eye on future cash flows an imperative for running a successful business.
-Therefore, you can expect the reader of your airplanes leasing company business plan to pay close attention to your cash flow forecast.
+Therefore, you can expect the reader of your airplane leasing company business plan to pay close attention to your cash flow forecast.

-Also, note that it is customary to provide both yearly and monthly cash flow forecasts in a business plan - so that the reader can analyze seasonal variation and ensure the airplanes leasing company is appropriately funded.
+Also, note that it is customary to provide both yearly and monthly cash flow forecasts in a business plan - so that the reader can analyze seasonal variation and ensure the airplane leasing company is appropriately funded.

 The initial financing plan

 The sources and uses table or initial financing plan is a key component of your business plan when starting an airplane leasing company.